 “Nothing makes me happier in life than making others happy.”

-Francoise enjoys the challenges caring brings and making a difference to peoples lives.
+Francoise enjoys the challenges caring brings and making a difference in people’s lives.

 She particularly enjoys the connection and personal relationships that are formed between her and her clients.
 Finding out what interests her clients and what makes them happy is very important.
 Often, they just need someone to talk to.
 She will remain optimistic with them and bring hope and fun to their lives.
 For a dementia client who suffered from depression, she would find jokes to bring a smile.